 Trade and development

 Trade and development issues have a strong presence in Geneva.
 Developing countries' economic development and integration into the world trade is supported by means available in the framework of Aid for Trade and implemented via several organisations and programmes active in Geneva.
-The Permanent Mission is engaged in close cooperation with the key actors, such as WTO, UNCTAD (United Nations Conference on Trade and Development), ITC (International Trade Centre), and EIF (Enhanced Integrated Framework).
+The Permanent Mission is engaged in close cooperation with the key actors, such as WTO, UNCTADLink to another website.(Opens New Window) (United Nations Conference on Trade and Development), ITC (International Trade Centre)Link to another website.(Opens New Window), and EIF (Enhanced Integrated Framework).
 Finland contributes to the financing of technical support to developing countries through these organisations and directs support especially to the LDCs and Africa.

 The Aid for Trade initiative, which was created in 2005 in connection with the DDA negotiations, is also fostered in Geneva.
 Its aim is to improve developing countries' trading capacity to enable them to effectively participate in world trade and to benefit from it.
 The Aid for Trade monitoring meetings have been held in Geneva every second year since 2007.The largest trade and development organisation in Geneva is UNCTAD, which bases its action on three pillars: intergovernmental cooperation (consensus building), research and technical cooperation.
 The highest decision making body of UNCTAD is the Conference which is held every four years.
 Each Conference decides UNCTAD's upcoming four year mandate.
 The previous Conference UNCTAD XIV was held in July 2016 in Nairobi.
 In addition, UNCTAD organizes every year several meetings covering various UNCTAD topics.